theckman/blog/the-purge.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^
 Before I said yes to the job I did some research on moving cross- country.
-Going in to the research I had some ideas that moving my belongings would be expensive, the real cost was definitely higher than I had anticipated.
+Going in to the research I had some ideas that moving my belongings would be expensive; the real cost was definitely higher than I had anticipated.
 For a POD which would completely accommodate us,
 $4500.
 The U-HAUL alternative, which would ship less, $2300.